Symptom: Spindly Plants, Few Flowers

 Possible Causes: Too much fertilizer or pesticides, dry soil, low temperature, hot air, accumulated salts, or root rot.

-Management: It bears repeating—most indoor plants need to be fertilized only once a month, at most.
-Stand pots in shallow, pebble-lined trays that are filled with water to increase humidity (pots should sit on the pebbles, above the water line).
+It bears repeating—most indoor plants need to be fertilized only once a month, at most.
+Stand pots in shallow trays or pebble-lined trays or saucers that are filled with decorative pebbles and water the trays to increase humidity (pots should sit on the pebbles, above the water line).
 Once a month, apply enough water to the top of the soil to thoroughly flush excess salts through the drainage hole.

 Symptom: Small Leaves or Wilting Plant